noobwarrior-org/noobwarrior/README.md

 Also, if I ever added any malware to this program, then my reputation would be ruined by now.

 ## Disclaimer
-This was made to help prevent media from becoming lost; I do not condone the use of this project for nefarious activites, and would actively discourage you from doing so.
+This was made to help prevent media from becoming lost, and to provide an alternative to the official Roblox services for people who do not wish to use them; I do not condone the use of this project for nefarious activites, and would actively discourage you from doing so.
 Remember, it is a computer software that is indifferent to both good and bad actors.